 If you want to keep things under a budget, there are several small Dhabas on the route where you can eat enough and not pay more than Rs.
 100 per meal.
 So an average of about Rs.
 300 for meals per day per person will come out to be about Rs.
 3000 for the entire trip.

 This number however is strictly limited to vegetarian meals at small Dhabas or restaurants.
-If you eat at the hotels your are staying at; then this number is bound to go up.
+If you eat at the hotels you are staying at. then this number is bound to go up.
 If you order non-vegetarian, it will again be costly.

 Travel Cost of Spiti Valley Trip

-Following the itinerary that I mentioned above, from Delhi to Kaza via Shimla and back via Manali; total distance covered would be close to 1700 kilometers.
-At the time of writing this article, Petrol per liter in Delhi is at about Rs.
-64 and Diesel at about Rs.
-50. I will use these figures for the calculation below.
+Following the itinerary that I mentioned above, from Delhi to Kaza via Shimla and back via Manali; the total distance covered would be close to 1800 kilometers.

-Self Owned Car: Just like motorcycles, I will assume an average of 10 kilometers per liter which I guess is the minimum for most cars.
-So 1700 kilometers, average of 10, Rs.
-64 for per liter of petrol, Rs.
-50 for per liter of Diesel; the total fuel cost will be about Rs.
-11000 for petrol run vehicle and Rs.
-9000 for Diesel engine.
-For the sake of this article, I will assume that you are 4 people traveling in the same car so fuel cost per head will be somewhere close to Rs.
-2500.
+Just like motorcycles, I will assume an average of 10 kilometers per liter which I guess is the minimum for most cars.
+So 1800 kilometers, an average of 10, Rs.
+80 for per liter for petrol or Diesel and the total fuel cost will be about Rs.
+14400.
+Assuming that you are 4 people traveling in the same car, fuel cost per head will be somewhere close to Rs.
+3600.

 Rented Motorcycles or Self Drive Cars

-If you are renting a motorcycle, depending upon which one you choose, average charge comes out to be close to Rs.
-1100 per day.
+If you are renting a motorcycle, depending upon which one you choose, the average charge comes out to be close to Rs.
+1500 per day.
 So for 10 days; you will pay about Rs.
-11000 as motorcycle rental.
-Please note that in this case the itinerary will change too because if you rented a motorcycle from Shimla, you will have to come back to Shimla to hand it over.
+15000 as motorcycle rental.
+Please note that in this case, the itinerary will change too because if you rent a motorcycle from Shimla, you will have to come back to Shimla to hand it over.
 If you leave it at Manali, then the rental agency will charge you more money for this service.
 Any such charge will be in addition to this rent.

-So adding the accommodation, meals, fuel and rental; traveling by a rented motorcycle will cost you about Rs.
-24000 to Rs.25000 for a 10 day trip; if riding solo.
-If you have a pillion to share this cost with you; then the total cost will come down to about Rs.14000
+So adding the accommodation, meals, fuel, and rental; traveling by a rented motorcycle will cost you about Rs.
+30000 for a 10-day trip, if riding solo.
+If you have a pillion to share this cost with you; then the total cost will come down to about Rs.
+18000.

-Please note that there will be several other costs involved like toll charges, snacks, cigarettes, smokes, cold drinks etc which I will consider as a personal spending habit.
-This will vary highly from individual to individual so I have not included in the cost estimates I provided above.
+Please note that there will be several other costs involved like toll charges, snacks, cigarettes, smokes, cold drinks, etc which I will consider as a personal spending habit.
+This will vary highly for everyone so I have not included in the cost estimates I provided above.
 You can add it to the estimates depending upon your own expenditure or of the group you are traveling with.

-I hope the information above related to minimum budget or cost of Spiti valley trip was helpful.
+I hope the information above related to the cost of trip to Spiti valley was helpful.
 If you have any further questions, please feel free to ask in the comments section below or at our Community Forum and I will be glad to answer.